mitre/cti/USAGE.md

 #### Collisions with technique ATT&CK IDs

 In ATT&CK versions prior to v5 (released in July of 2019), mitigations had 1:1 relationships with techniques and shared their technique's ID.
-These old 1:1 mitigations are deprecated in subsequent ATT&CK releases, and can be filtered out in queries  — see [Removing revoked and deprecated objects](#Removing-revoked-and-deprecated-objects), below.
+These old 1:1 mitigations are deprecated in subsequent ATT&CK releases, and can be filtered out in queries  — see [Removing revoked and deprecated objects](#Removing-revoked-and-deprecated-objects).

 ### Groups